hrzr/hrzr/README.md

 - 👋 Hi, I’m @hrzr
 - 👀 I’m interested in python and games
-- 🌱 I’m currently learning python and django
+- 🌱 I’m currently learning python, django, drf, redis, celery and docker
-- 💞️ I’m looking to collaborate on games
+- 💞️ I’m looking to collaborate on games, backends and awesome stuff
 - 📫 How to reach me via email: h_rzr@bk.ru

 <!---